 We now know more about the sources of growth and prosperity than ever before.
 Economic growth is primarily the result of gains from trade, capital investment, and the discovery of improved products, lower-cost production methods, and better ways of doing things.
 Numerous studies have shown that countries with more economic freedom grow more rapidly and achieve higher levels of per capita income than those that are less free.
 Similarly, there is a positive relationship between changes in economic freedom and the growth of per capita income.
 Moreover, as per capita income has grown, the world’s poverty rate has declined, and most of this progress has occurred in countries that have made substantial moves toward higher levels of economic freedom.

 Given how governments around the world have responded to the financial crisis, earlier positive trends are in danger of slowing or even reversing.
 The world now faces a situation similar to that of the Great Depression.
-During the 1930s perverse economic policies transformed a cyclical downturn into a decade of hardship and suffering.
-The length and severity of the Great Depression were the result of a sharp monetary contraction, imposition of trade restrictions, higher taxes, increases in government spending financed with debt, price controls, and uncertainty created by constant policy changes that were supposed to hasten the end of the crisis.
+During the 1930s, perverse economic policies transformed a cyclical downturn into a decade of hardship and suffering.
+The length and severity of the Great Depressionwere the result of a sharp monetary contraction, imposition of trade restrictions, higher taxes, increases in government spending financed with debt, Institutions and policies are economically free when they permit individuals to choose for themselves, enter into voluntary agreements with others, and protect individuals and property from aggressors.price controls, and uncertainty created by constant policy changes that were supposed to hasten the end of the crisis.
 This is ironic since perverse policies caused the Great Depression in the first place.

 The policy response to the crisis has also been similar to that of the Great Depression: more regulation, growth of government spending financed by debt, and constant policy changes that have created uncertainty and undermined private-sector activity.
 This is unfortunate because there is a dramatic difference in the incentive for productive action between a market economy and one managed by the political process.
 With markets, profits and losses will direct people toward productive actions and away from unproductive and counterproductive ones.
 If a business is going to succeed in a market economy, it must bid resources away from others and use them to supply goods that people value enough to pay prices sufficient to cover their costs.
 Profits and losses also provide people with a strong incentive to innovate and discover production methods with lower costs and new products that people value highly relative to cost.
 This incentive to use resources productively and discover better ways of doing things is the driving force underlying economic growth and progress.